 Reed Schwimmer, Geosciences [Powerpoint: Using flowcharts to teach conceptual understanding]

-Elizabeth Scheiber, Foreign Languages [Word Document] Students in foreign language classes often perceive daily homework as busy work.
+Elizabeth Scheiber, Languages, Literatures & Cultures [Word Document] Students in foreign language classes often perceive daily homework as busy work.
 Using part of the class time to give students feedback on their homework had seemed like a good idea, but in practice, it did not work well.
 Many students had not done the homework and could not or would not participate.
 I changed the way I delivered feedback and polled students to learn how they viewed and used homework.

 Elaine Scorpio, Psychology [Word Document]; Elaine Scorpio, Psychology [PowerPoint Presentation] How can I use collaborative activities to enhance the value of reading/writing assignments designed to help psychology majors understand and discuss primary research documents?
 Specifically, I would like to know whether groupwork structured in particular ways can help nurture familiarity with disciplinary methods and also build a foundation for more specialized study.

 Robbie Sethi, English (Writing) [Word Document: BRIDGE project summary] I teach a core (general education) requirement for freshmen who do not declare a major and who place into our introductory-level composition class (CMP 115).
 In fall, this class co-enrolled in a section of HIS 150; in spring, the next course in the composition sequence (CMP 120) is linked with a section of HIS 151.
 My challenge has been to select materials and design reading and writing tasks that will help my students succeed in discipline-based courses.
 This meant experimenting with ways to address students' difficulties remembering and understanding the reading well enough to write accurate and coherent essays (including HIS 150 essay exams) with sufficient detail (evidence and explanation) to support a point.